 - Rinse off and apply an after-shave or moisturising cream.
 Some brands of hand cream found on Supermarket shelves are excellent as an after-shave.

-If these precautions do not help avoid these unsightly “Shaving Bumps”, you should consult your General Medical Practitioner and discuss treatment regimes including acne medications including tretinoin, a Vitamin A derivative.
+If these precautions do not help avoid these unsightly “Shaving Bumps”, you should consult your General Medical Practitioner and discuss laser treatment regimes including acne medications including tretinoin, a Vitamin A derivative.